solacecommunity/solace-prometheus-exporter/README.md

 1. Run `make build`
 1. Run with `./bin/solace-prometheus-exporter --config-file=your_config.ini`

-Please read [CONTRIBUTING.md](CONTRIBUTING.MD) for our code of conduct and the process for submitting pull requests and issues.
+Please read the [Contribution Guide](CONTRIBUTING.MD) for our code of conduct and the process for submitting pull requests and issues.

 ## 📚 Resources
 * Video: [Integrating Prometheus and Grafana with Solace](https://youtu.be/72Wz5rrStAU?t=35)